Leading projects at 18F

 How do we decide who leads each project?

 Every project needs a lead to be the primary point-person.
-Which person fills that role should be decided based on project needs and staff available; the staffing team, Account Manager, and/or project team will work together to identify them once the full team is staffed.
+Which person fills that role should be decided based on project needs and staff available.
+This happens as part of our normal staffing process, and should follow these steps:

 Fear not!
 We don’t expect you to do this alone.
 We have a lot of documentation and structures set up to provide patterns, templates, and support.
 In fact, we don’t want you to do it alone; communicating and collaborating about what you’re doing will make your work better and help the rest of 18F learn from it.